 What is ESP

-ESP or extrasensory perception is most commonly called the “sixth sense”.
+ESP or extrasensory perception is most commonly called the “sixth sense” and second sight.
 It is sensory information that an individual receives which comes beyond the ordinary five senses sight, hearing, smell, taste, and touch.
 It can provide the individual with information of the present, past, and future; as it seems to originate in a second, or alternate reality.

 The term “ESP” was used in 1870 by Sir Richard Burton.
 A French researcher, Dr. Paul Joire, in 1892 used the term to describe the ability of person who had been hypnotized or were in a trance state to externally sense things without using their ordinary senses.

-However, the phenomena of ESP activity has been indicated much earlier, some say even in Biblical times.
+However, the phenomena of extrasensory perception activity has been indicated much earlier, some say even in Biblical times.
 Although there is no clear evidence as to the certainty of the phenomena it has attracted the attention and enthusiasm of many throughout the centuries.

 In the 1920’s a Munich ophthalmologist, Dr. Rudolph Tischner, used ESP in describing the “externalization of sensibility.”
 Then in the 1930s the American parapsychologist J. B. Rhine popularized the term to include psychic phenomena similar to sensory functions.
 Rhine was among the first parapsychologists to test extra sensory perception phenomena in the laboratory.